In this tutorial I will show you how to add more inputs with the 74HC165 Shift Register to your Arduino or ESP8266/ESP32.

 Resistor & LED kit

-Makerguides.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to products on Amazon.com.
-As an Amazon Associate we earn from qualifying purchases.
+Makerguides is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by linking to Amazon, AliExpress, Elecrow, and other sites.
+As an Affiliate we may earn from qualifying purchases.

 Function of the 74HC165 Shift Register